-Course of study/ focus of study: B.Sc.
-Mechanical Engineering Additive Manufacturing , Additive Fertigung Module number ADDFT-E Module coordinator/ person responsible Herr Prof. Dr. Jens Telgkamp Duration of the module/ 1 Semester/ 4th, 5th or 6th semester/ Annually (for information in German semester/ frequency language programme usually every semester) Credits (CP)/ semester hours 5 LP/ 4.00 SWS per week (SHW) 0 Li / 4.00 GWG Type of module , Mandatory elective module of the in-depth studies Applicability of the module I wandatory elective module of the in depth studies Workload Contact hours: 68 h and Self-study: 82 h TTO MOUG (Basis: 17 semester weeks (incl. exam time), 1 SHW = 60 minutes) Module prerequisites If 1st semester graded (PL) or non-graded (SL) parts of a module exam are Requirements for participation/ 1 previous knowledge Recommended: Manufacturing Technology Process and and and g Teaching language Teaching language: English Alternate teaching language: German If there is more than one teaching language, the used teaching language will be announced by the lecturer.
-Competencies gained/ In the lecture, students learn the essential generative manufacturing Learning Outcome processes and their application in the industrial environment and are enabled to compare the processes in a well-founded manner.
+Module name / title Additive Manufacturing (german) Additive Fertigung Module number ADDFT-E Module coordinator/ person responsible Herr Prof. Dr. Jens Telgkamp Duration of the module/ 1 Semester/ 4th, 5th or 6th semester/ Annually (for information in German semester/ frequency language programme usually every semester) Credits (CP)/ semester hours 5 LP/ 4.00 SWS per week (SHW) Type of module , Mandatory elective module of the in-depth studies Applicability of the module Workload Contact hours: 68 h and Self-study: 82 h (Basis: 17 semester weeks (incl. exam time), 1 SHW = 60 minutes) Module prerequisites If 1st semester graded (PL) or non-graded (SL) parts of a module exam are Requirements for participation/ missing, no examination work can be taken from the 4th semester onwards. previous knowledge Recommended: Manufacturing Technology Teaching language Teaching language: English Alternate teaching language: German If there is more than one teaching language, the used teaching language will be announced by the lecturer.
+Competencies gained/ Learning Outcome In the lecture, students learn the essential generative manufacturing processes and their application in the industrial environment and are enabled to compare the processes in a well-founded manner.
 They will be able to create technological concepts, apply methods and strategies of computer- integrated development and, in particular, apply computer-aided generation and modeling of 3D geometries.
 The participants acquire the competence to use models strategically in the development process and to use additively manufactured components as final raw parts or finished serial parts.
 They will be able to select suitable processes and procure models and workpieces.
 Finally, they will be able to select, purchase and economically operate equipment for additive manufacturing.
-Contant of the module Comings based togghing: Content of the module Seminar-based teaching: Requirements for new product development strategies Information preparation and data exchange, interfaces Technologies of generative/additive processes Use of software (modeling, slicing, repair, economic assessment) Industrial rapid prototyping / additive manufacturing systems Applications in industrial product development Production engineering aspects of generative manufacturing processes Subsequent processes to finish the functional component Design rules for additively manufactured components Process selection and economic efficiency Outlook and future developments Laboratory practical course: Repair of corrupt STL models with special software Practical examination and operation of the existing FDM system • Data preparation, construction and post-processing of the self-created model Macroscopic and microscopic examination and discussion of defects and build patterns of different additive manufacturing processes
+Content of the module Seminar-based teaching: Requirements for new product development strategies Information preparation and data exchange, interfaces Technologies of generative/additive processes Use of software (modeling, slicing, repair, economic assessment) Industrial rapid prototyping / additive manufacturing systems Applications in industrial product development Production engineering aspects of generative manufacturing processes Subsequent processes to finish the functional component Design rules for additively manufactured components Process selection and economic efficiency Outlook and future developments Laboratory practical course: • Repair of corrupt STL models with special software • Practical examination and operation of the existing FDM system • Data preparation, construction and post-processing of the self-created model • Macroscopic and microscopic examination and discussion of defects and build patterns of different additive manufacturing processes